mumbleflux/mumbleflux.github.io/PRIVACY.md

 ## 9. Data retention and deletion

-MumbleFlux does not maintain user accounts for FluxRider and does not maintain a server-side database of FluxRider users.
+**MumbleFlux does not maintain user accounts for Mumbleflux Arcade and does not maintain a server-side database of Mumbleflux Arcade users**.

 Any advertising-related data collected by Google AdMob is retained, managed, and deleted according to Google's policies and user controls.